-Our culture is shaped and det ermined by the way we Attract and retain people Work together Look after each other See ourselves Make decisions Manage performance Lead from the top Reflected in er nployee sentim ent surrounding g the core them es and actions S SSE is taking in e each area Employee engagement Inclusion Safety Our strategy Doing the right thing My manager Senior leaders 84% ▲ 85% ▲ 93% ▲ 83% ▼ 85% ▲ 76% = 66% ▲ Life at SSE My Team Wellbeing 73% 85% = 76% ▲ ▲ ▼ : = Movement relativ e to internal 2021 t rend benchmark.
+Our culture is: shaped and det ermined by the way we Attract and retain people Work together Look after each other See ourselves Make decisions Manage performance Lead from the top Reflected in er mployee sentim ent surrounding g the core them es and actions S SSE is taking in e each area Employee engagement Inclusion Safety Our strategy Doing the right thing My manager Senior leaders 84% ▲ 85% ▲ 93% ▲ 83% ▼ 85% ▲ 76% = 66% ▲ Life at SSE My Team Wellbeing 73 % 85%= 76% A ▲▼ : Movement relativ e to internal 2021 t rend benchmark.
 Supported by key people met rics and KPIs 10.5% ▲ Employee turnover.
-4,401 ▲ vacancies filled.
-83% ≡ of employees able to work flexibly.
-8 ▲ 'Belonging in SSE' communities with over 2,000 active members.
-255 ▲ Safe Days.
+4,401 ▲ vacancies filled. ▲ ▼ = Movemen 83% ≡ of employees able to work flexibly.
+8 ▲ 'Belonging in SSE' communities with over 2,000 active members. t relative to 2021/2: 255 ▲ Safe Days.
 6.9 ▲ Sick days per head.
 Just over 1 in 5 SSE colleagues have made the transition from high to low- carbon roles.
 95.5% ▲ Certification across mandatory eLearning courses.
 50 ▲ employee contacts on Speak Up platforms.
 1,992 Leaders engaged with the Leadership Blueprint Plans.
-Board-led employee engagements, including 13 Non-Executive Director for Employee Engagement sessions. t relative to 2021/2 Provided continued oversight of critical skills investment, performance initiatives and development of employee proposition (see pages 146 to 147 18).
-Oversight of top leaver reasons; SSE's employer brand; and activity which communicates SSE's proposition to external In response to employee views and engagement, oversaw enhanced Family Leave entitlement for pregnancy loss, fertility treatment and partner's leave.
+Board-led employee engagements, including 13 Non-Executive Director for Employee Engagement sessions.
+Continually su pported by cult ural action plan s and Board su oport in 2022/2 3 Provided continued oversight of critical skills investment, performance initiatives and development of employee proposition (see pages 146 to 147 12).
+Oversight of top leaver reasons; SSE's employer brand; and activity which communicates SSE's proposition to external candidates.
+In response to employee views and engagement, oversaw enhanced Family Leave entitlement for pregnancy loss, fertility treatment and partner's leave.
 Amplified direct engagement with employees on the topic of inclusion and diversity (see page 136 🖹).
-SSHEAC safety and wellbeing site visits continue to be conducted (see page 165).
+SSHEAC safety and wellbeing site visits continue to be conducted (see page 165 5).
 Reviewed safety, health and wellbeing performance at the start of every Board meeting.
 Received updates on the formation of a new Contractor Safety Team.
-Oversees Continued focus on front line communications (see page 137).
-Reviewed SSE's whistleblowing arrangements and performance (see page 131).
+Oversees ongoing delivery of the Net Zero Acceleration Programme and 2030 Goals (see pages 125 to 129 🖹).
+Directly supported employee communications on strategy (see page 136 🖹).
+Continued focus on front line communications (see page 137 (a)).
+Reviewed SSE's whistleblowing arrangements and performance (see page 131 (a)).
 Board support for SSE's cyber security month.
-Direct Board engagement with leaders to provide feedback and direction (see page 136 🖹).
+Direct Board engagement with leaders to provide feedback and direction (see page 136 🗐).
 Continues to sponsor a leadership review which confirmed a strong, collaborative organisational environment with trust and support.
-Board's approach to understanding and assessing strength of culture (see page 137 5).
-Board presence across SSE's full engagement approach (see pages 134 to 136 6).
+Board's approach to understanding and assessing strength of culture (see page 137 🗐).
+Board presence across SSE's full engagement approach (see pages 134 to 136 🗐).